ernestoaddiego/ImageClassifierTensorflow/README.md

 # ImageClassifierTensorflow
 *Intent:* Building an Image Classifier using Tensorflow in Javascript

+*Outline:* A web app made on HTML and JavaScript to classify webcam images based on TensorFlow's MobileNet model.
+Input is transfered to a KNN classifier.

 *Data Science focus:*
 - convolutional neural networks with Tensorflow (Google)
 - Upload code to GitHub